The 3 Key insights:

-The high level of non-compliance and reputational risk in performing finance activities (financial accounting and reporting, budgeting and forecasting) had traditionally resulted in CFOs being reluctant to adopt different business models.
-But today, CFOs view most finance activities as potential candidates for automation, enabling them to identify entirely new strategic activities with broader organizational impact.
-Today, a number of CFOs say that standardizing, automating processes and building agility and quality into processes will be a significant priority for tomorrow’s finance function.
+The high level of non-compliance and reputational risk in performing finance activities has traditionally resulted in CFOs being reluctant to adopt different business models.
+But today, CFOs view most finance activities as potential candidates for automation.
+It enables them to identify entirely new strategic activities with broader organizational impact.
+Today, CFOs agree that standardizing, automating processes and building agility and quality into processes will be a significant priority for tomorrow’s finance function.

-The key reason for CFOs to change their mindset about automating finance activities is the embedded governance mechanisms that create auto-audit trails to maintain compliance.
+The key reason for a mindset change to automate activities is the embedded governance mechanisms that create auto-audit trails.
 For example, back office activities such as accounts payable and receivable, billing, payroll and general accounting can be fully automated using robotics process automation (RPA) in a decentralized low-cost offshore center.
 This helps CFOs ensure quality, accuracy and speed, while maintaining governance control through auto-validating check-points in each step or process.
 Moreover, decentralizing and automating low-value activities, increases focus on high-value complex activities that require multiple human interventions and have a strategic, organizational impact.